 - Capacity to appreciate the nature and the quality of the act; and

 An individual is in violation of this policy if they engage in sexual activity with a person the individual knows or reasonably should know is incapable of making a knowing, reasonable decision about whether to engage in sexual activity.

 Confidentiality may be offered by an individual who is not required by state or federal law to report known incidents of sexual assault or other crimes to institution officials.
 For a list of confidential resources at Relay, please see Appendix B. Members of Relay faculty and staff are mandatory reporters and cannot offer confidentiality, although they can offer privacy to the extent appropriate.
-Pursuant to the Preventing Sexual Violence in Higher Education Act, students in Relay Chicago are entitled to confidential advisors.
-Relay Chicago students may contact our community-based sexual assault crisis partner: Resilience by calling 773-907-1062.
+Pursuant to the Preventing Sexual Violence in Higher Education Act, students at Relay Chicago are entitled to confidential advisors.
+Relay Chicago students may contact our community-based sexual assault crisis partner, Resilience, by calling (773) 907-1062.
 This is not a crisis hotline.
-If students are in crisis and in the Chicago area, they should call the Rape Crisis Hotline at 888-293-2080.
+If students are in crisis and in the Chicago area, they should call the Rape Crisis Hotline at (888) 293-2080.

 Privacy may be offered by an individual when such an individual is unable to offer confidentiality under the law.
 Privacy means that a person will not disclose information unless necessary to comply with this policy and applicable laws.

 For other discriminatory conduct not covered by this policy, please refer to the Nondiscrimination Policy and Harassment Policy as appropriate in the Student Handbook.
 If students have any questions about which policy and procedure may apply, they should contact their Dean’s Office.